sunfounder/pico-2w-kit/docs/source/cproject/ar_motor.rst

 3.5 Controlling a Small Fan (DC Motor)
 =========================================

-In this lesson, we'll learn how to control a **DC motor** (like a small fan) using the Raspberry Pi Pico 2w and an **TA6586 motor driver**.
+In this lesson, we'll learn how to control a **DC motor** (like a small fan) using the Raspberry Pi Pico 2 W and an **TA6586 motor driver**.
 The TA6586 allows us to control the direction of the motor rotation—both clockwise and counterclockwise.
 Since DC motors require more current than the Pico can provide directly, we'll use an external power supply to safely power the motor.

 * :ref:`cpn_motor`